 Unfortunately, however, it often happens that osteoporosis, especially in the early years, it develops without symptoms and it is the traumas to the bones that make the disease diagnose.
 For this reason, in the case of bone fractures over the age of 50, you must ask your doctor for a test to make sure that it is not osteoporosis.

-The Osteoporosis can be defined primary o secondary.
-In the first case when it is associated with the physiological depletion of bone mass, in the second case, instead, if associated with different conditions such as: drugs, blood-related diseases, gastrointestinal diseases and endocrine diseases.
+THEOsteoporosis can be defined primary o secondary.
+In the first case when it is associated with the physiological depletion of bone mass, in the second, however, if associated with different conditions such as: drugs, blood-related diseases, gastrointestinal diseases and endocrine diseases.

 It is also divided into: senile, following aging, e postmenopausal, caused by estrogen deficiency.

-Among the other causes of osteoporosis we find: alcohol, coffee, smoking, lack of calcium, lack of movement and thinness, which leads to reduced mechanical stimulation on the bone tissue.
+Other causes of osteoporosis include: alcohol, coffee, smoking, lack of calcium, lack of movement and thinness, which result in reduced mechanical stimulation on the bone.

-First of all we must know that osteoporosis cannot heal itself, but it can be countered and prevented to halt or slow down its progression.
+First of all, it is necessary to know that osteoporosis cannot be cured, but it can be countered and prevented to stop or slow down its progression.
 Let's find out how.

 The first thing to know is that, to treat it, you need to use specific drugs that have the function of slowing down the loss of bone density.
-Obviously, before starting a drug treatment, you need to consult a doctor and he will decide if it is the case or not and above all the type of treatment.
+Obviously, before starting a drug treatment, you must consult a doctor and he will decide if this is the case or not and above all the type of treatment.

 - Anabolic agents: they serve to stimulate the formation of a new bone.